deepika845/expenseTracker/README.md

-This app requires node js, npm tool to install all dependencies available in the package.json file.
+This app requires node js, npm tool to be installed globally on the system so that the npm tool can easily install all dependencies available in the package.json file.